The College Application

 But that doesn’t mean you’ll get in.

-In fact, far from it – we’ve had high achieving, high octane prospective clients who reach out to us for help on their transfer application who literally got rejected to all the top schools they applied because they didn’t spend enough time on their application.
+In fact, far from it – we’ve had high achieving prospective clients who reach out to us for help on their transfer application who literally got rejected to all the top schools they applied because they failed to build a compelling application to convince the admissions officers that this is a student worth admitting.

 How strong of a college application did you really put together?